Registration information will be available soon. For more information, please email firstname.lastname@example.org.

 Sponsored by the Tufts University Chaplaincy.

-Biography: The Reverend Dr. Thandeka, Affect Theologian in Residence at Andover Newton Theological School
+About the The Reverend Dr. Thandeka, Affect Theologian in Residence at Andover Newton Theological School

 Thandeka is the creator of the Love Beyond Belief™ initiative for progressive congregations and the founder of Contemporary Affect Theology, which is designed to explain emotional development in religious settings and terms.
 Her new book, Love Beyond Belief: Finding the Access Point to Spiritual Awareness, will be published by Polebridge Press in 2018.